vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/4_light_flux_radian_flux_README.md

 The differential radiant flux (dΦ) emitted into a solid angle **dΩ** is proportional to the intensity of the light source and the size of the solid angle.
 The relationship is given by:

-`dΦ = I * dΩ`
+`dΦ = J * dΩ`

 Where:
 - **dΦ** is the differential radiant flux (in watts, W).
-- **I** is the **radiant intensity** of the source (in watts per steradian, W/sr).
+- **J** is the **radiant intensity** of the source (in watts per steradian, W/sr).
 - **dΩ** is the differential solid angle (in steradians, sr).

 ### Example:
-If a light source has a radiant intensity of **I = 5 W/sr** and the solid angle **dΩ = 0.5 sr**, the differential radiant flux emitted within that solid angle is:
+If a light source has a radiant intensity of **J = 5 W/sr** and the solid angle **dΩ = 0.5 sr**, the differential radiant flux emitted within that solid angle is:

 `dΦ = 5 W/sr * 0.5 sr = 2.5 W`

 This means that **2.5 watts** of radiant flux is emitted within the specified solid angle.

 ## 3. Radiant Intensity and Solid Angle
-Radiant intensity **I** is a measure of the power per unit solid angle emitted by a light source in a specific direction.
+Radiant intensity **J** is a measure of the power per unit solid angle emitted by a light source in a specific direction.
 It is related to the total flux emitted into a solid angle and plays a critical role in determining the flux distribution.

 The solid angle, **dΩ**, is used to describe the spatial extent over which the flux is distributed.